Getting onboarding right is crucial to dropping your organization’s turn-over rates, saving you time and money, according to one expert.

 “Losing an employee who is a poor fit or not performing well may be fine, but losing employees because they are confused, feel alienated or lack confidence indicates inadequate onboarding,” Bauer said.

-Recruiting remains a high-cost venture, and so organisations must establish effective onboarding procedures to help integrate new employees into the organisations.
+Recruiting remains a high-cost venture, and so organizations must establish effective onboarding procedures to help integrate new employees into the organizations.

-A mistake often made by both organisations and new employees is to under-estimate how long onboarding will take.
-“After 90 days in the job people think they are set and ready to go, but research shows organisations that check-in early have a chance to identify potential problems,” said Bauer.
+A mistake often made by both organizations and new employees is to under-estimate how long onboarding will take.
+“After 90 days in the job people think they are set and ready to go, but research shows organizations that check-in early have a chance to identify potential problems,” said Bauer.